 Rotation.org is such a BIG archive of helpful and exciting resources that it's easy to forget where you saw them or miss them entirely.
-That's why Robin Stewart and I were excited to take on this treasure-finding mission.
-Here are my first couple of treasures.
-More to come!
+That's why Robin Stewart and I are excited to take on this treasure-finding mission.

 Check out this great "map" lesson which teaches the story of Abraham and Sarah.

 I really liked how it also leads the students through drawing a “map” of their own life.
 And then to top it off, member "ZBCC" posted their great adaptation of that map lesson for younger children.
 Our members are a treasure too!

 My next treasure is this thought-provoking music video and lesson idea.